 Clinical features usually develop gradually and depend on the localization and cause(s) of corneal clouding.

-- Reduced visual acuity: blurred, clouded, or dim vision
+- Reduced visual acuity: blurred, clouded, or dim vision, especially at night

 - The impairment of vision is usually painless and often bilateral.

 - Glare: in daylight, in low sunlight, and from car headlights; associated with halos around lights .

 - Second sight

 - Opacities within the red reflex, darkening of the red reflex, or obscuration of ocular fundus detail during opthalmoscopy

 - Grey, white, yellow, or brownish clouding of the lens

 - Monocular diplopia: double vision that disappears when the eye with the pathology is covered or shut

 Congenital cataracts usually present with different symptoms than acquired cataracts.

 - In most cases conservative treatment and drug therapy for cataract does not exist